atlasbot/bot/README.md

 | SPOTIFY_CLIENT_SECRET \* | see above                                                                                                                       |

 _\* Optional, but some features may not work without them._

+## Development "Features"

+The `NODE_ENV` environment variable must be set to `development` for these to work.

+- To run a filter without it being enabled, include `Atlas:forceFilter:filter` with whatever you want to test.
+E.g, `Atlas:forceFilter:invites discord.gg/AXXBPM7` will force run the "invites" filter.

 ## Disclaimer / Warning